 Tired of Steak?
 Try Lamb Shoulder

 Ready to try something new and delicious?
 Are you getting tired of beef?
 The answer is probably no. Regardless, it’s time to venture out and try lamb shoulder.
-Lamb shoulder has more flavour and is easier to cook than other parts of the lamb.
+Lamb shoulder has more flavor and is easier to cook than other parts of the lamb.
 It’s virtually foolproof, takes minimal effort, and is so freaking tender that you could even use your hands to carve it (maybe don’t do that though).
-Basically, there is absolutely no way you could mess up this cook, especially since you are using MEATER.
+Basically, there is absolutely no way you could mess up this cook, especially since you are using a MEATER Plus.
 Everyone will think you are a lamb CHEF.